waffle-mix/doodad/README.md

 I also plan to implement somewhat important chess features such as castling and en passant in the future, as well as iterative deepening.

-BTW, my movegen is perfectly fine, shut up.
+BTW, my movegen is perfectly fine.